 Not cool, President Obama.
 Not cool at all.

 This first sale will come after seven miles of roads are built for the 381-acre clear-cut.
 This makes Hulk mad.
-Vilsack said that the main reason he approved the sale was to provide jobs to the area.
-Here's a radical idea -- those loggers should get new jobs not involving cutting down old-growth trees.
+Vilsack said the main reason he approved the sale was to provide jobs to the area.
+Here's a radical idea: Those loggers should get new jobs not involving cutting down old-growth trees.